RumGG/EPOCH-Questie-ADDON-WOW/README.md

+## v1.0.55 - Latest Release

+### 🎯 Major Fixes

+#### Data Collection Now Works for ALL Custom Quests!
+- **Fixed Issue #21**: Runtime stubbed quests (like the new troll starting zone) are now properly detected
+- **Fixed Issue #27**: No more [DATA] message spam - debug messages only show when explicitly enabled
+- Quest ID tracking expanded to ALL Epoch quests (26000+) with no upper limit
+- Export window now correctly shows all tracked quests

+### 🚀 Key Improvements

+#### Better User Experience
+- Clear "Ready!" message when data collector is initialized
+- Export window shows [COMPLETE] or [INCOMPLETE] status for each quest
+- Partial quest data can now be exported (even incomplete quests are valuable!)
+- Debug messages properly hidden unless `/qdc debug` is used

+#### What This Means for Players
+- **New Troll Starting Zone**: Quest 28722 "The Darkspear Tribe" and all other new quests are now tracked
+- **Less Spam**: You won't see constant [DATA] messages unless you want them
+- **All Data Matters**: Even if you don't complete a quest, the partial data helps improve the database

+### 📝 How to Use Data Collection

+1. Enable data collection: `/qdc enable`
+2. Wait for "Ready!" message after reload
+3. Accept any custom Epoch quest
+4. See "Missing Epoch quest detected!" alert
+5. Export data anytime with `/qdc export`

+---

- 💡 Known Issues
+## 💡 Known Issues

 - Some Epoch quests still have placeholder data - please use /qdc enable to help collect data
 - Map icons may not appear for quests with incomplete NPC/object data
-  - I've discovered Project Epoch has modified numerous existing vanilla quests with, for example, making them cross faction when originally the were faction exlusive.
-This is causing major conflicts for the original Questie database from vanilla->wrath, so some quests may behave oddly, but the quest data collection system should still capture relevant info and warn you if you've accepted a quest not in the database.
+- Project Epoch has modified numerous vanilla quests to be cross-faction, causing conflicts with the original database

+---

+## Previous Releases

-v1.0.53
+### v1.0.53
 New feature!

  -Auto Waypoint has been added thanks to @fing3rguns.
 To enable, /questie -> Tracker -> tick box for Auto Waypoint in Tom Tom section. (must have Tom Tom installed and enabled)